Phuckyucrypto/NFT-Minting-Dapp-Easy/README.md

 ---

 **WARNING!
-This DApp is currently connected to the Mainnet Test Contract.
-DO NOT MINT!**
+This Dapp is configured to run on MainNet and Sepolia Dapp will check for contract on each network to ensure no errors:**

 ---